SanMoura/SanMoura/README.md

-## Heya!
+## Hi!
 I'm Marlus.

- Atualmente trabalho em uma startup com foco no desenvolvimento de backend em aplicações e APIs.<br>
+ I currently work at a startup focused on backend development in applications and APIs.<br>
  I'm always looking for new challenges and I'm always willing to learn new technologies.

 ### How to reach me: